camunda/camunda-docs-manual/content/installation/full/was/manual.md

 # Process Applications

-After installing a Process Application (PA) in your IBM WebSphere Application Server, which **does not** include the Camunda BPM dependencies, you must assign the previously created **"Camunda"** shared library with the Process Application deployment.
+After installing a Process Application (PA) in your IBM WebSphere Application Server, which **does not** include the Camunda Platform dependencies, you must assign the previously created **"Camunda"** shared library with the Process Application deployment.
 This should only be necessary when you use the **"shared"** engine deployment approach and not the **"embedded"** process engine one (aka self-contained Process Application).